 Total cooking time: From 55 minutes to 1 hour 30 minutes

 The delightful Spanish pork recipe is very simple, yet the quality is undeniable.
 Locals like to call it Albondigas En Salsa, or Spanish Meatballs.
 The origin of this delicacy dates back to the period of Muslim rule.

 It has quite a lot of similarities to an Italian meatball, yet the size of Albondigas is suitable for a light meal instead of its Italian cousin.
 The main ingredients for the meatball are minced pork, minced beef, and onions.
 First, you need to chop the onions up and add them to the meat.

-Then, you need to roll the mixture into little balls and saute them on a skillet.
+Then, you need to roll the mixture into little balls and saute them in a skillet.
 Once the meatballs turn brown, take them off the heat.
-This dish often goes with a can of tomato sauce.
+Canned tomato sauce is among the most popular dishes to go with these meatballs.